 Data enriching.
 Data enriching involves adding new information to the raw data already collected.

 In reality, though, the majority of work is done via data cleaning.
-If you would like to dig deeper into the intricacies of data cleaning, check out The Ultimate Guide to Data Cleaning.
+If you would like to dig deeper into the intricacies of data cleansing, check out The Ultimate Guide to Data Cleaning.

 Transform architecture design

-When designing the architecture of transforms, there are multiple things to consider:
+When designing the architecture of data transformation, there are multiple things to consider:

 Order of operations.
 The order in which transform rules are applied to incoming data can affect the end result.
 For instance, imagine we have two transform scripts.
-The first one computes the consecutive number of purchases made by a customer.
-The second drops purchase information from the data pipeline unless there is a shipping address.
+The first one processes data to compute the consecutive number of purchases made by a customer.
+The second transformation process drops purchase information from the data pipeline unless there is a shipping address.
 If we drop the row for a customer with a missing shipping address before we calculate the consecutive order, the end result is going to be two different purchase orders.